 Savory Baked Apples with Sausage Stuffing Recipe

-Stuffing is serious business in my family.
+Stuffing is a serious business in my family.
 We have no less than four different stuffings at Thanksgiving.
 Everyone likes something different.
 I have a preference for a sausage stuffing recipe with apples.
-This year I’m turning the tables a little and putting the sausage stuffing in the apples!
+Turn the tables at Thanksgiving dinner this year and put the sausage stuffing in the apples!

-I used a combination of apples for color.
-Start by slicing off the top of each apple.
-I didn’t slice too far down.
+You want to choose firm apples so they stay intact during the baking.
+A combination of different colored apples also makes for a pretty side dish.
+Start by slicing off the very top of each apple.
+Don’t slice too far down.
 Just enough to take off the stem.

 Next, use a spoon or a melon baller to remove the core of each apple.